-In this video, we’re talking about the best exercises to bulletproof your lower back.
+In this video, we’re talking about the best exercises for a bulletproof back, that is exercises that build a stronger spine.
 For more, please be sure to check out our Bulletproof Back Builder accessory program!

 The low back is typically overlooked when we’re talking about sports performance and helping to improve moves like your squat and your deadlift.
 We so often focus on just building leg strength, building glute strength, and we ignore the back, which is a crucial component to putting more load on your barbell-based lifts.
 Or if we’re talking about a rehab perspective, far too often in rehab we focus on hip mobility, glute strength, core strength in people that have back pain, but instead, I think a lot of times we need to have more emphasis on actually strengthening the back itself.
 We’re going to go through five exercises that I use most frequently in my clinical practice to help people bulletproof their back, from both a performance standpoint and as part of rehab plans.

 The first exercise that we’re going to do for a bulletproof back is actually going to be a Jefferson curl.
 With a Jefferson curl, we’re working on doing two things.
 Number one, improving back mobility and our awareness of moving our back segment by segment, and number two, we’re putting a really light load in terms of sub maximal loading of the spine when it is not in neutral, because at times we are going to get out of neutral, as much as we maybe strive to try to maintain a more neutral spine position in our squats and ours deadlifts, we will lose positioning every now and then and we want to be prepared for that.